lab-cosmo/librascal/README.md

 Make sure that one can compile on fidis / daint without docs and tests and it will work based on existing libraries Libboost-test dependency
 Stub for the neighbor list
+Management of derivative relations for fields "Functional dependency" management to obtain automatically derivatives with chain rule s/Field/Property/g
 Federico:
 comments to c++ + how to bindings/function/class try to enable CI on github with travis